DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ### Secure Storage
 When using our SDK, ensure that you store your API key in a secure location within your application.
 We recommend utilizing secure storage mechanisms, such as Keychain, to encrypt and protect your API key.

-By adhering to these guidelines, you can help maintain the security and integrity of your API key while using the ChatGPT SDK for iOS.
+By adhering to these guidelines, you can help maintain the security and integrity of your API key while using the Open AI ChatGPT iOS SDK for iOS.
 Remember, maintaining the confidentiality of your API key is crucial to protect your application and the data it processes.

 ## Author